woolm110/click-score/README.md

 ## Styles
 Any new style can be added to styles/styles.json.
 Create a new style and reference the name within config/tracking.json to use that style

+## Example uses
+Create a dynamic poll within an email.
+Each time a link is clicked the image showing the click percentage will be updated next time the email is reloaded.